 The TIP and long-range plan must also demonstrate transportation conformity.
 Transportation conformity is required under the Clean Air Act (Section 176(c) and 42 U.S.C.
 7506(c)) to ensure that federally funded or approved highway and transit activities are consistent with, or conform to, the purpose of the state air quality implementation plan (SIP).
 Conformity to the purpose of the SIP means that transportation activities will not cause or contribute to new air quality violations, worsen existing violations, or delay timely attainment of the relevant national ambient air quality standards (NAAQS) or any interim milestones.
 The Environmental Protection Agency (EPA) transportation conformity rule (40 CFR Parts 51 and 93) establishes the criteria and procedures for determining whether metropolitan transportation plans, TIPs, and federally supported highway and transit projects conform to the purpose of the SIP.
-Transportation conformity applies to designated nonattainment and maintenance areas for transportation-related criteria pollutants: ozone, PM{2.5}, PM10, carbon monoxide and nitrogen dioxide.
+Transportation conformity applies to designated nonattainment and maintenance areas for transportation-related criteria pollutants: ozone, particulate matter (PM{2.5}, PM10,) carbon monoxide (CO) and nitrogen dioxide (NO2).

-Using the latest planning assumptions, MTC conducted a new air quality conformity analysis for the 2019 TIP.
-The conformity determination was made under the motor vehicles emissions budget contained in the 2001 1-Hour Ozone Attainment Plan for the ozone precursors.
+MTC staff relied on the latest conformity analysis for the Amended Plan Bay Area 2040 and the Amended 2019 TIP as the basis for the conformity determination for the 2021 TIP.
+The conformity determination was made under the 2001 1-Hour Ozone Attainment Plan and the applicable motor vehicle emission budgets for the 2008 and 2015 national 8- hour ozone standards.
 Conformity for the 2006 24-hour PM2.5 standard was demonstrated by conducting an interim conformity test.
 The Transportation Control Measures (TCMs) A through E in the approved 2001 Ozone Attainment Plan have been fully implemented.
 All information on the timely implementation of TCMs in the Conformity Report is still current.
-A copy of the analysis is included as Appendix A-5, and is available online at http://mtc.ca.gov/our-work/fund-invest/transportation-improvement-program and at MTC's offices at 375 Beale St., San Francisco.